Question: Will Christians be on earth when the anti-christ

 spoken of in that sentence.
 That is proven, they told me, by many other

 scriptures in many other places.
-Also, the word "and" that appears in
+Also, I was told, the word "and" that appears in

 the middle of the sentence show us the distinction between these two events.
 An

 example could be, "The United States was involved in the First and the

 Second World War."
 With this example in mind, and knowing those two wars were separate wars, one could say "The

 coming of our Lord and our gathering together with Him" are two distinctly different events, and mean the